Total cost of ownership

 Total cost of ownership calculator

-Determining the TCO for a particular vehicle involves understanding the cash flow impact of ownership of a vehicle over a defined timeframe.
+Determining the TCO for a particular vehicle involves understanding the cash flow impact of ownership over a defined timeframe.
 There are several inputs into a TCO calculation as outlined in the following table.

 Input | Description |